TutorialsLast Updated Jun 21, 202410 min read

 Virtual environments in Python

-You can use other names for your virtual environment, as shown in the next example.
+You can use other names for your virtual environment, like in the next example.

 deactivate